What do you need to become a super healthy leader over the long haul?

 That question can seem difficult to answer until you realize that leaders who do well in the long run, all seem to adopt common habits and practices that help them thrive, not just survive, in leadership.

-After two decades in church leadership (with a few more to come…I hope!), here are ten things that leaders who are thriving these days almost always have in common and almost always have in abundance.
+After two decades in church leadership and leading my own company, here are ten things that thriving leaders almost always have in common and abundance.

 And, conversely, leaders who are missing most of these generally don’t survive in our changing culture.

 The good news is you can thrive—not just survive—in today’s church culture if you pursue the right things.